jawillia/Siefer-DnD4e-fg-class-extension-/README.md

 * It does not allow class support beyond first level (for hybrid classes, essentials, custom classes).
 * It only supports base classes, not paragon classes or epic destinies.
-* Does not replace class powers at level 13 and beyond yet.
-When selecting powers at level 13 and beyond, you will have to decide whether you are replacing an old power when you do so, and if you do, remove that other power you are replacing manually.
-* Does not automatically add any feats or ability score increases.
-It just adds stuff directly related gained from your class (features and powers).
+* Does not automatically add any feats.
+It just adds stuff directly related gained from your class (features, powers, and other traits named above).

 Notes on Filtering Powers and Classes: